ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-00-used-defined-types.md

-# User defined types
+# Introduction

 ThinBASIC offers various elemental numeric and string data types.
 These are very useful in number crunching and text manipulation.

-Once you start describing real world objects or more complex math problems, you may feel the need to somehow group the data together into more complex structures.
+Once you start describing real-world objects or more complex math problems, you may feel the need to somehow group the data together into more complex structures.

 These structures are called *user defined types* (UDT) in thinBasic.